Parallel-in-Time/pySDC/docs/source/index.rst

 News
 ----

+- February 8, 2018: Ever got annoyed at `pySDC`'s incredibly slow setup phase when multiple time-steps are used?
+Version 2.3 changes this by copying the data structure of the first step to all other steps using the `dill Package <https://pypi.python.org/pypi/dill>`_.
+  Setup times could be reduced by 90% and more for certain problems.
+We also increase the speed for certain calculations, in particular for the Penning trap example.

 - November 7, 2017: Version 2.2 contains matrix-based versions of PFASST within the project ``matrixPFASST``.
 This involved quite a few changes in more or less unexpected places, e.g. in the multigrid controller and the transfer base class.
 The impact of these changes on other projects should be negligible, though.